saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 #### `require`
 <p><small>| OPTIONAL | ARRAY |</small></p>

-Paths to where your support code is, for CommonJS.
-See more details [here](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#finding-your-code).
+Paths to your support code for CommonJS.
+See the [Cucumber-js Configuration documentation](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#finding-your-code) for more information.

 ```yaml
   options: